OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/implicit_transformation_of_vars.rst

 In general, a numerical model can be complex, multidisciplinary, and heterogeneous.
 It can be decomposed into a series of smaller computations that are chained together.
-In OpenMDAO, we perform all these numerical calculations inside a `Component`, which represents the smallest unit of computational work the framework understands.

 A Simple Numerical Model
 ------------------------